juergenschubert/DER-Video-Podcast-DPS/Tanzu K8s/README.md

     #sudo su
 ***Where serviceSubnet: "10.98.48.0/21" is the CIDR/subnet mask and podSubnet: "10.244.0.0/16" is the default value.
 Note the "token:"in below as this will be RE-USED in Subsequent steps.***

+*The yaml file below is also part of this github repository.
+See for download*

     # tee /etc/kubernetes/kubeadminit.yaml >/dev/null <<EOF
     apiVersion: kubeadm.k8s.io/v1beta1